Green Thumb Tips -

 you turn them into successes.

-is the best month to plant your spring-flowering bulbs.
-Don’t forget
+October is the best month to plant your spring-flowering

-the bulb food, super phosphate or bone meal when you plant the bulbs.
-Make sure you water them in thoroughly.
+bulbs.
+Fertilize with bulb food, super phosphate or bone meal when you plant the bulbs.
+Water them in thoroughly

 - When planting bulbs the